canonical/ubuntu-cloud-docs/oracle/oracle-how-to/deploy-oke-nodes-using-ubuntu-images.rst

     .. group-tab:: Using console

-        Start the registration process Oracle Cloud by navigating to :guilabel:`Compute` > :guilabel:`Custom Images` and select :guilabel:`Import Image`.
+        Start the registration process in Oracle Cloud by navigating to :guilabel:`Compute` > :guilabel:`Custom Images` and select :guilabel:`Import Image`.
 Select :guilabel:`Import from an Object Storage URL`, then paste the `available releases <#available-releases>`_ location link with your concatenated image path into the :guilabel:`Object Storage URL` field.
 The URL format pasted should conform to the following:

         .. code:: bash